Nash-254/ACEs-and-Partner-Relationships/README.md

 See [ACEs and Partner Relationships notebook](/notebooks/ACEs_and_Partner_Relationships_notebook.ipynb) for detailed analysis process.

 ## Conclusion
 This project underscores how **Adverse Childhood Experiences (ACEs)** (can) shape adult relationships and family life.
 When **both partners carry the weight of early adversity, the challenges of economic hardship, emotional strain, and health difficulties often multiply**.
-Yet, these patterns also highlight opportunity — the chance to break cycles of trauma through awareness, empathy, and support.
+Yet, these patterns also highlight opportunity; the chance to break cycles of trauma through **awareness, empathy, and support**.

 Breaking the cycle of adversity begins with understanding and compassion.
 Every effort to recognize, discuss, and address the lingering effects of childhood trauma can change the trajectory of a family’s future.
 By investing in **trauma-informed education, counseling, and community support,** we can **empower individuals and couples to heal together** — turning past pain into strength, and building families grounded in resilience, empathy, and hope.